 By Hirander Misra, Chairman of SECDEX Group

-At the start of January 2021 I made my top 5 predictions for the digital, crypto and blockchain space.
+At the start of January 2021 I made my top 5 predictions for the digital asset and blockchain space.
 The results were very accurate.
 I briefly recap those and try to repeat that feat with my key predictions for 2022:

 2021 Predictions recap